Bengal Mumbai FC: Formation and journey

-Bengal Mumbai Football Club was founded on January 1 in 1998, with aims to compete in the top flight of Indian football the National Football League.
+Bengal Mumbai Football Club was founded on January 1, 1998, with aims to compete in the top flight of Indian football the National Football League.
 Later, the club became affiliated with Mumbai District Football Association (MDFA) and began participating in the MDFA Elite League.

 Bengal Mumbai represented the Mumbai-based Bengali community and ran the early professional youth academics to promote football in the Indian state of Maharashtra.
 After their foundation, the club emerged as the foremost professional top flight club from Mumbai to compete in the National Football League I & II.

-The club enjoyed their major winning in 1998 (5 December) in the prestigious Rovers Cup defeating Central Railway FC by 3–0.
-In that tournament, they have also defeated giants like JCT Mills FC and Churchill Brothers SC.
+The club enjoyed their major winning in 1998 (5 December) in the prestigious Rovers Cup defeating Central Railway by 3–0.
+In that tournament, they have also defeated giants like JCT Mills and Churchill Brothers.
 In the same year, they won the Western India Football Association (WIFA) organized Mumbai Super Division league with throughout dominance.
 They also participated in the later editions of Rovers Cup.

 On 15 July 2001, Nigerian footballer Charles Ocheaga Esheku, playing his first match for Bengal Mumbai in the Harwood Football League at the Cooperage Ground, collapsed on the ground and was declared dead shortly after being admitted to the Bombay Hospital.

 Final years

-In 2010, Bengal Mumbai reached the final of the Sikkim Governor's Gold Cup defeating Three Star Club of Nepal and Shillong Lajong FC.
+In 2010, Bengal Mumbai reached the final of the Sikkim Governor's Gold Cup defeating Three Star Club of Nepal and Shillong Lajong.
 In final, the club lost to ONGC FC by 1–3 margin and finished as runner-up.

 Later in 2011, the club committee unanimously made the decision of disbanding the team due to financial and organizing failures.